AanchalGupta1162/AI-Learner-v1.0.0/README.md

 1. Open YouTube and navigate to a video.
 2. Click on the Chrome extension icon in the toolbar.
-3. Enter the YouTube video URL and click **Fetch Transcript**.
+3. Click **Fetch Transcript** to get the transcript.
+4. For the summarization and question generation to work, make sure you are working on Google Chrome Dev or Google Canary and your device has the built-in models installed which are up-to-date and all the required flags are enabled[Prompt API](https://developer.chrome.com/docs/ai/built-in-apis#prompt_api)
-4. Use the **Get Summary** or **Get Questions** buttons to process the transcript.
+5. Use the **Get Summary** or **Get Questions** buttons to process the transcript.
-5. Results will be displayed in the respective output sections.
+6. Results will be displayed in the respective output sections.

 ---